Turochamp (1948) – 4NERDS Software Archive

 RECONSTRUCTION

-A reconstructed version of Turochamp is presented at the Alan Turing Centenary Conference, helping modern audiences see how the historic algorithm actually behaved.
+A reconstructed version of Turochamp is presented at the Alan Turing Centenary Conference, helping modern audiences see how the historic algorithm behaved.

 Today